bzminer/bzminer/README.md

     "dynex_pow_ratio": [1.0, 1.0], // see Dynex notes above in github. allows to dedicate gpus to pow or pouw on dynex, and to set ratio of pow/pouw

-    "warthog_cpu_threads": 189, // number of cpu threads to use for warthog
+    "cpu_threads": 189, // number of cpu threads to use for warthog

     "cpu_threads_start_offset": 0, // the start offset of cpu threads. if there are 4 unused threads, and this is set to 4, the first 4 cores will not be utilized